Wellsite information transfer standard markup language: Purpose

 The drilling, completions, and interventions functions of the upstream oil and natural gas industry need universally available standards to facilitate the free flow of technical data across networks between oil companies, service companies, drilling contractors, application vendors and regulatory agencies.

 The WITSML initiative was started to address this need, and through its success, is now influencing petroleum industry data standards beyond the original scope.

-WITSML(tm) Standards support the “right time” seamless flow of drilling and completions data between data producers and data consumers to speed and enhance decision-making in the drilling and completions domain.
+WITSML Standards support the “right time” seamless flow of drilling and completions data between data producers and data consumers to speed and enhance decision-making in the drilling and completions domain.

 The WITSML Special Interest Group (SIG) is open to all industry organizations who wish to contribute to the further development of the WITSML Standards.
 Energistics has custody of the standards and hosts the SIG.
 Energistics makes these and other industry standards available for use by all industry companies through a licensing agreement that is free of any fees or charges.